elianalopez/Java/README.md

 # Java
 GitHub repository for CS 330 Programming Language Project (PLP) which will mainly consist of Java Tutorials

-## Assignment 1: Language selection and overview
+## Assignment 1: Language Selection and Overview
 This Assignment consist of researching my language of choice, Java, and I answer questions based on the language's history, functionaility, and how it is utilized.
-The link to the document is here
+The link to the document is <a href="https://github.com/elianalopez/Java/blob/master/PLP-Assignment1.pdf">here.</a>